aluchies/blocks/README.md

 Notes
 -----

-Some of the functionality requires matplotlib, but blocks can be installed and used without a matplotlib installation.
+1. Some of the functionality in blocks requires matplotlib, but blocks can be installed and used without a matplotlib installation.